Football carries television networks until start of season

 For the week of Sept.
 9-15, the top 10 shows, their networks and viewerships: NFL Football: Philadelphia at Atlanta, NBC, 17.64 million; “NFL Post-Game,” Fox, 15.02 million; NFL Football: Houston at New Orleans, ESPN, 13.53 million; “Democratic Presidential Debate,” ABC, 12.95 million; “Sunday Night NFL Pre-Kick,” NBC, 12.91 million; “The OT,” Fox, 11.09 million; NFL Football: Denver at Oakland, ESPN, 10.95 million; “America’s Got Talent” (Tuesday), NBC, 9.48 million; “Football Night in America, Part 3,” NBC, 9.4 million; “America’s Got Talent” (Wednesday), NBC, 8.46 million.

 ABC and ESPN are owned by The Walt Disney Co.
 CBS is owned by CBS Corp.
 CW is a joint venture of Warner Bros.
 Entertainment and CBS Corp.
-Fox is owned by 21st Century Fox.
+Fox is owned by Fox.
+Corp.
 NBC and Telemundo are owned by Comcast Corp.
 ION Television is owned by ION Media Networks.

 Online: